resources image

 Grief is what we experience

-Mourning is the expression of one’s grief
+Mourning is the expression of our grief

 1. Aninut